 Compensation For Undiagnosed Fractures

 You could claim undiagnosed fracture compensation if a medical professional fails to diagnose your injury.
 If a fracture is not diagnosed properly, there is the potential that a patient could suffer from additional pain or complications as a result and the injury could heal incorrectly.
-If a fracture is identified but it is identified late, this can result in additional treatment being needed, leading to a longer recovery period and a greater likelihood that the injury will heal incorrectly.
+If a fracture is identified but is identified late, this can result in additional treatment being needed, leading to a longer recovery period and a greater likelihood that the injury will heal incorrectly.

 If you have suffered from a fracture that a medical professional failed to diagnose, this would be classed as medical negligence.
 If this scenario has happened to you and you have suffered as a result, you could be able to claim undiagnosed fracture compensation.
-To find out if you can make a claim, contact Jefferies Solicitors.
+To find out if you can make a claim, contact us.

 Types Of Undiagnosed Fracture Compensation Claims